Come join NER and your fellow riders in the Spring for a weekend of Team Events!

 The RBA has final approval on all routes and may ask for changes to be made.
 The RBA will determine the shortest distance between control points which may be shorter then route the team has selected.

 Example 1: A minor highway directly connects two control towns with a distance of 50k.
 A team selects a route using backroads which is 55k.
 The team will only receive 50k of credit for this leg BUT must still follow their backroad route if this is what was submitted.

 Example 2: A major highway directly connects two control towns with a distance of 50k.
 The team and RBA agree this highway is prohibitive for cycling.
-(Bikes are outright banned or high speeds with no shoulder make it overly dangerous.)
+(Bikes are outright banned or high speeds make it overly dangerous.)
 The team selects a backroad alternative which is 55k; they will receive credit for this distance.

 Example 3: Small roads connecting two control locations with a distance of 50k.
 A team nevertheless selects a route of 60k between these points.
 The RBA will reject the 60k leg and ask the team to add an additional control location or use the shorter route.

 Good team routes are those which can be successfully navigated by the team.
 Some teams will prefer to keep things simple and use only numbered state roads while others teams will try to pick little-used dirt roads and bike paths.
 Being able to select the roads which are best for the team is part of the fun of a Fleche.